Title: Professor Emeritus

 Location: New Bern, North Carolina, United States

 William James Ash, Professor Emeritus at Stony Brook University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in higher education.

 Dr. Ash is Professor Emeritus at the State University of New York at Stony Brook.
-After graduating from Cornell in February, 1953 he was commissioned a second lieutenant in the army.
-He completed the Company Officer Course and was assigned to the 36th Quartermaster Composite Battalion at Fort Lee, Virginia.
-Subsequently, he was assigned to the 7717 Quartermaster School in Lenggries, Germany as a War Dog Training Officer.
-After returning to the States he ultimately rose to the rank of captain.
-He worked with the Quartermaster Research and Engineering Command studying the meteorology of Southeast Asia.
+After graduating from Cornell in February, 1953 he was commissioned second lieutenant in the U.S. Army.
+He completed the required Company Officer Course and was assigned to the 36th Quartermaster Composite Battalion at Fort Lee, Virginia.
+Subsequently, he was assigned to the 7717 Quartermaster School in Lenggries, Germany as a War-Dog Training Officer.
+Later, he worked with the Quartermaster Research and Engineering Command, Natick, Mass. studying the meteorology of Southeast Asia.
 After twelve years of active and reserve duty he was awarded an honorable discharge as a captain.
 William entered graduate school in 1955 at Cornell University, completing his studies in genetics, endocrinology and pathology and earning his Ph.D. in 1960.
 He enjoyed the academic amalgam of research and teaching which earned him appointments at Cornell, West Virginia, St. Lawrence and Kuwait Universities.
 He was elected to the following honor societies: Ho-Nun-De-Kah, Scabbard and Blade, Beta-Beta-Beta and Sigma Xi.
 He has published the results of his research in a variety of refereed scientific journals.

 Contact Dr. Ash